John Robertson (premier): Second ministry

 In January 1868, holding the offices of Premier and Colonial Secretary, Robertson formed his second ministry and he won back West Sydney in the December 1869 general election.
 He was unable to get any of his own legislation passed and relinquished the premiership but to Cowper in January 1870 and in February, he was forced to resign from Parliament due to bankruptcy.
 A committee was formed to raise and invest funds to sort out his financial problems and he won back West Sydney in March and discharged his bankruptcy in August.

 Robertson rejoined the ministry in August 1870 as Secretary for Lands.
 This government had a very small majority in the house, and when Cowper was appointed agent-general in London it resigned.
 Sir James Martin was sent for and to the surprise of the country Robertson joined him as Colonial Secretary in his ministry.
-At the general election held early in 1872, three members of the government were defeated, and Parkes came into power on 14 May 1872, there was a constant struggle between the parties under Robertson and Parkes for some years.
+At the general election held early in 1872, three members of the government were defeated, and Henry Parkes came into power on 14 May 1872, there was a constant struggle between the parties under Robertson and Parkes for some years.